SuillyCoder/SleeperBeeper/README.md

 <h3>To create an exe file, open this in Python, and run: </h3>

-python -m PyInstaller --onefile --name "SleeperBeeper" --hidden-import=cv2 --hidden-import=numpy --hidden-import=mediapipe --collect-all mediapipe --add-data "Alarm.mp3;." --add-data "face_landmarker.task;." --add-data "haarcascade_frontalface_default.xml;."
+python -m PyInstaller --onefile --windowed --name "SleeperBeeper" --hidden-import=cv2 --hidden-import=numpy --hidden-import=mediapipe --collect-all mediapipe --add-data "Alarm.mp3;." --add-data "face_landmarker.task;." --add-data "haarcascade_frontalface_default.xml;."
 SleeperBeeper.py

 <h3>Once this is done, navigate to the 'dist' folder, and find your exe file there.</h3>